 - What you believe is true (for you); what I believe is true (for me).

 - Truth is in the eye of the beholder.

 - You have your beliefs; I have mine, and that’s the end of it.

 Consider some implications of relativism.
-If you are an art expert who loves Rembrandt while your eight year-old sister thinks her doodling is the best art, as a relativist you cannot consistently maintain that your opinion about art is better than your sister’s.
-And if you eat healthy, exercise, maintain an ideal weight, and engage in stress reduction activities; you cannot consistently argue that your lifestyle is healthier than your roommate who eats poorly, lives a sedentary lifestyle, is overweight, and smokes to relieve stress.
-After all, its’ all relative.
+If you are an art expert who loves Rembrandt while your eight-year-old sister thinks her doodling is the best art, as a relativist you cannot consistently maintain that your opinion about art is better than your sister’s.
+And if you eat well, exercise, maintain an ideal weight, and engage in stress reduction activities; you cannot consistently argue that your lifestyle is healthier than your roommate who eats poorly, lives a sedentary lifestyle, is overweight, and smokes to relieve stress.
+After all, it’s all relative.
 Or suppose your brother has a Ph.D. in physics from Oxford and has recently found compelling evidence for superstring theory.
-As a relativist you have no justification to say that your brother knows more about physical reality than your mother, who believes that she lives in a universe comprised of tiny, invisible gremlins whose gyrations are responsible for the expansion of the universe.
+As a relativist, you have no justification to say that your brother knows more about physical reality than your mother, who believes that she lives in a universe composed of tiny, invisible gremlins whose gyrations are responsible for the expansion of the universe.
 After all, physicists have their view of reality and your Mom has hers, and that’s the end of it.

 Critique of Relativism